 Being active can be especially hard if you’re living with a condition such as arthritis and the symptoms that come with it, such as fatigue and reduced mobility.

-- Choose an exercise type that you think you would enjoy or perhaps revisit one that you have enjoyed in the past
+- Choose an exercise type that you'll enjoy or perhaps revisit one that you have enjoyed in the past

-- Strengthening, cardiovascular and mobility exercises have all been shown to be helpful in arthritis but the type is less important than the enjoyment factor and sticking to it long term
+- Strengthening, cardiovascular and mobility exercises have all been shown to be helpful for arthritis, but the type is less important than the enjoyment factor and sticking to it long term

 - There are no exercises that are off limits, at least in principle.
 Sometimes care needs to be taken and stepping stone exercises might be required to get to a particular activity but be reassured that any exercise will be helpful in the long term

-- Whichever type of exercise you choose, start off at a lighter intensity and then build up slowly allowing yourself time to accommodate to the increase in intensity
+Start off at a lighter intensity and then build up slowly allowing yourself time to accommodate an increase in intensity

 - Some pain or even a slight increase in pain is ok during and after the exercise but it should settle back to pre-exercise levels in 24 hours, not be too severe, or coincide with protracted swelling, heat or redness of joints